ethereum/ethereum-org-website/src/content/wrapped-ether.md

 Sending WETH tokens also requires a different approach: you'll have to create a transaction with the WETH token contract's address (not the recipient's address) as the destination.
 This transaction calls the smart contract's `transfer` function with the recipient's address and amount of tokens to transfer supplied as transaction parameters.
 While this transaction is recorded on the blockchain, the actual transfer of WETH tokens from one address to another occurs inside the token contract and isn't recorded directly on the blockchain (hence, it is described as an [internal transaction](https://coinmarketcap.com/alexandria/glossary/internal-transaction)).

-We should also mention that you cannot pay gas for a transaction transferring WETH using WETH tokens.
-This may sound confusing, but less so once you understand that the Ethereum protocol specifies Ether (ETH) as the only currency for paying for computation on the Ethereum network.
-This is why you are advised to have some ETH in your wallet when wrapping/unwrapping ETH or sending WETH to another address.
+You cannot pay gas for a transaction using WETH tokens.
+Only Ethereum's native token, ETH, can be used to pay gas.
+This is why you must have some ETH in your wallet when wrapping/unwrapping ETH or sending WETH to another address.

 ### Uses of ETH vs WETH {#eth-vs-weth-use-cases}

-Ether is primarily used for transferring value between users and compensating [nodes](/glossary/#node providing computational resources on the network.
-ETH is also used to secure the Ethereum network: validators processing transactions and producing new blocks must [deposit a bond paid in ETH](/staking/) before assuming this role.
-If a validator acts maliciously and attempts to subvert protocol rules, their ETH deposit will be [slashed](/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/#slashing) (destroyed) as punishment.
+Ether is primarily used for transferring value between users and compensating validators securing the network.
+ETH is also used as collateral by validators.
+They stake ETH into a smart contract so that it can be destroyed if they act maliciously.

-As an ERC-20 representation of Ether, WETH has a completely different use-case: making it easier to use ETH in dapps.
-Because ETH isn’t ERC-20 compatible, developers would need to create separate interfaces (one for Ether and another for ERC-20 tokens) in a smart contract.
+The main use case for WETH is making it easier to use ETH in dapps.
+Because ETH isn’t ERC-20 compatible, developers would need to create separate interfaces (one for Ether and another for ERC-20 tokens) in smart contracts.
 Wrapping ETH in ERC-20 standards removes this obstacle and enables developers to handle ETH and other fungible tokens within the same contract.

-With the ERC-compatible WETH, you can access more functionalities than is possible with regular ETH tokens.
+With the ERC-compatible WETH, you can access more functions than with regular ETH.
 WETH is particularly popular for users interacting with [decentralized finance](/defi/) (DeFi) applications.
 At its core, DeFi is a collection of primitives that allow for trading, borrowing, and exchanging assets with others without intermediaries.

 DeFi enables even more complex use-cases, such as [yield farms](https://blockworks.co/what-is-yield-farming-what-you-need-to-know/) and [automated market makers](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers) (AMMs) that can make investment decisions—like depositing into a lending pool or executing trades—for users.
 But these applications need access to your funds to work, which is why ERC-20 tokens like WETH define an `approve` function (used in combination with `transfer`) that allows you to approve other accounts (mostly contract accounts) to deduct a specific amount of tokens from your balance up to a predefined limit (`allowance`).